526856661

 Program Structure

-The Maternal-Fetal Medicine (MFM) Fellowship at Thomas Jefferson University is a comprehensive program designed to provide didactic training, research experience and extensive clinical activity within a busy division acknowledged regionally, nationally and internationally in these areas.
+The Maternal-Fetal Medicine (MFM) Fellowship at Thomas Jefferson University is a comprehensive program designed to provide didactic education, research experience, and extensive clinical training within an active tertiary care center acknowledged regionally, nationally, and internationally in these areas.

 Our fellows are trained to become future leaders in the field, advancing clinical standards through research and providing outstanding, patient-centered care based on the latest scientific evidence.